kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 Drawn as pixels, the borders require building the entire display of contiguous lines of graphics.
 Likewise, if custom characters are used it requires the entire game screen must be built of character set graphics.

 Player/Missile graphics can extend the height of the screen and go into the vertical overscan area.
-It would require one Player or even just one Missile for each left and right border.
-This will free the playfield for customization and variable graphics modes going down the screen.
+It would require one Missile object for each left and right border.
+This frees the playfield for customization and variable graphics modes going down the screen.

 **BALL**: